Skip to content

 7. For homes that have been repossessed, do you know the rules on recourse vs. non-recourse debt?

-9. If you own investment property, have you considered doing a cost-segregation study in order to increase your depreciation expense?
+9. If you own investment property, have you considered doing a cost-segregation study to increase your depreciation expense?

-10. If you bought or sold property in 2011, have you considered the impact of capital gains, adding rehab expenses to the basis of the property, and whether the holding costs (mortgage interest, taxes, and insurance) are deductible in 2011?
+10. If you bought or sold property this year, have you considered the impact of capital gains, adding rehab expenses to the basis of the property, and whether the holding costs (mortgage interest, taxes, and insurance) are deductible?

 I address many of these issues in my Wealth Building Plan.
 Make sure you are getting the best tax advice.
 Let me evaluate your financial and tax situation, then develop a customized tax strategy just for you.
 Together, we will come up with a strategic plan designed to answer your questions as you build your own customized wealth-building plan.
 You can get more information at Ultimate Wealth Building Plan.